 “That attitude, that diversity, improved the resilience of the Allied command structure,” Peters says.

 Today, ‘diversity’ can sound like a meaningless buzzword.
-But this anecdote about Eisenhower highlights the advantages of building a truly diverse team which helps in breaking down silos.
+But this anecdote about Eisenhower highlights the advantages of building a truly diverse team that helps in breaking down silos.
 If you take people from different groups and ask them to collaborate, you can avoid a silo mentality and improve your team’s sense of shared purpose.

 Trust your team — and your own judgment